 First, we must attach a host profile to our vSphere hosts.
-Host profiles can be attached to either a cluster or a single host at a time, I prefer to attach a host profile to a cluster to ensure the configuration is uniform across all hosts in a cluster.
+VMware host profiles can be attached to either a cluster or a single host at a time, I prefer to attach a host profile to a cluster to ensure the configuration is uniform across all hosts in a cluster.
 To do this, right click the cluster from the Hosts and Clusters view, navigate to Host Profiles, and select Attach Host Profile…

 Then, select the host profile you would like to attach and click OK.
 From the same menu we attached the host profile, we will now see the additional options are no longer grey and are now selectable.
 This time, select Check Host Profile Compliance.
 You will see the complaince being checked in the Recent Tasks pane.
 After the check has been completed, it is time to check if the hosts are complaint with the attached profile.

 This can be done at the cluster level by selecting the cluster, and navigating to Configure, then Host Profiles in the right navigation pane.

 As you can see, the hosts are not in compliance with the attached profile.
 This of course defeats the purpose of having a VMware vSphere host profile.
 When a host is not in compliance with the attached profile, we must remediate it.
 Before the host or hosts can be remediated, you will need to edit the host customizations.
 Depending on the configuration changes you are making, you may not need to change anything here.
 Select the hosts using the checkmark, and select EDIT HOST CUSTOMIZATIONS.

 Review the options presented, and make changes as needed for your particular configuration.
 For example, if you created a new vmkernel port for each host, you would need to enter the IP address at this step.
 You can also use a CSV file as the source for host customizations.
 After you have finished, click OK.